-- 1. It MUST ensure a valid local STag for the I/O Buffer and should ensure a valid local mapping that associates the Initiator Task Tag (ITT) to the local STag.
-This may involve allocating a valid local STag and establishing a local mapping. - 2.
-It uses the ITT in the R2T to locate the remote Write STag in Deleted: MUST the remote mapping that associates the ITT to Advertised $\operatorname{STag}(s)$.
-The remote mapping was established earlier by the iSER Layer at the target when the iSER Message containing the Advertised Write STag and the SCSI Command PDU for a SCSI Write or bidirectional command was received from the initiator.

-3. If the iSER-ORD value at the target is set to 0, the iSER Layer at the target MUST terminate the connection and free up the resources associated with the connection (as described in 5.2.3) if it received the R2T PDU from the iSCSI Layer at the target.
-Upon termination of the connection, the iSER Layer at the target MUST notify the iSCSI Layer at the target by invoking the Deleted: us

-4. If the iSER-ORD value at the target is set to greater than 0, the iSER Layer at the target MUST transform the R2T PDU into an RDMA Read Request Message.
+- It MUST ensure a valid local STag for the I/O Buffer and a valid Local Mapping that associates the Initiator Task Tag (ITT) to the local STag.
+This may involve allocating a valid local STag and establishing a Local Mapping. - It MUST use the ITT in the R2T to locate the remote Write STag 2. in the Remote Mapping that associates the ITT to Advertised STag(s).
+The Remote Mapping was established earlier by the iSER Layer at the target when the iSER Message containing the Advertised Write STag and the SCSI Command PDU for a SCSI Write or bidirectional command was received from the initiator. - 3.
+If the iSER-ORD value at the target is set to 0, the iSER Layer at the target MUST terminate the connection and free up the resources associated with the connection (as described in 5.2.3) if it received the R2T PDU from the iSCSI Layer at the target.
+Upon termination of the connection, the iSER Layer at the target MUST notify the iSCSI Layer at the target by invoking the Connection_Terminate_Notify Operational Primitive. - If the iSER-ORD value at the target is set to greater than 0, 4. the iSER Layer at the target MUST transform the R2T PDU into an RDMA Read Request Message.
 While transforming the R2T PDU, the iSER Layer at the target MUST ensure that the number of outstanding RDMA Read Request Messages does not exceed iSER-ORD value.
-To transform the R2T PDU, the iSER Layer at the target:
+To transform the R2T PDU, the iSER Layer at the target: - a.

-Connection_Terminate_Notify Operational Primitive.

-- a.
 MUST derive the local STag and local Tagged Offset from the DataDescriptorOut that qualified the Get_Data invocation. - b.
 MUST use the local STag as the Data Sink STag of the RDMA Read Request Message.